-As some of you know, I do a couple of talks under the Title of Sex with Robots.
-Mostly it’s about our evolving relationship to technology and our growing estrangement from both ourselves and each other.
+As some of you know, I do a couple of talks under the title of Sex with Robots.
+These talks are not about sex with robots specifically, but about our evolving relationship to technology and our growing estrangement from both ourselves and each other.

-I also point out how the best source for imagining the future has been the arts/entertainment with special reference to science fiction.
-This suggests the absolute necessity of imagination, creativity, and playfulness in anticipating the future whether your an amateur or a professional foresight strategist.
+I point out how the best source for imagining the future has been the arts/entertainment with special reference to science fiction.
+This suggests the absolute necessity of imagination, creativity, and playfulness in anticipating the future whether you’re an amateur or a professional foresight strategist.

 TWO EMERGING DEVELOPMENTS

 Let’s think about two emerging developments and where they might lead us.
 First, The development of technology that will mimic human skin.
 This could be a wonderful technology for those with artificial limbs.
 Imagine adding an artificial limb that “feels” through nanoscale sensors that send messages to the brain.
 On the other side, imagine adding this “skin” to androids.
 Will it come to pass that future robots, garbed in human-like skin, will be able to feel?

 Second, We’ve all heard of those people that fall in love with objects, like Erika La Tour Eiffel who married the Eiffel Tower.
 But that’s just the odd person here and there, right?

 A new study suggests that humans “can and will form emotional attachments to robots.”
 Because one of the anticipated uses of these machines will be to assist the elderly, future robots may be designed to look and feel more like organic beings than metal objects.
 What other kinds of emotional attachments might we anticipate?